JonMurphy/RPZ_add-on/.my_docs/rpz-commit.md

 # Change Log

+## rpz-beta-0.1.6-16.ipfire on 2024-11-18
+#### rpz-make
+ - feature: updated validation regex
+ - bug: moved validation to beginning of process.
+Now we validate before creating config files.

+#### rpz.cgi:
+ - feature: use CSS color variables of the main ipfire theme
+ - bug: empty zonefile remarks were stored as “undef” and caused a warning
+ - bug: HTML textarea removes the first empty line in a custom list

 ## rpz-beta-0.1.15-15.ipfire on 2024-11-04
 #### rpz.cgi:
  - feature: added new language file for Turkish (thank you Peppe)